Montenegro says it has arrested Korean Crypto fugitive Do Kwon

 Issued on: Modified:

-Podgorica (Montenegro) (AFP) – A man suspected of being fugitive South Korean cryptocurrency entrepreneur Do Kwon, accused of orchestrating a multi-billion-dollar fraud that shook global crypto markets last year, has been arrested in Montenegro, the interior minister said Thursday.
+Podgorica (Montenegro) (AFP) – Fugitive South Korean cryptocurrency entrepreneur Do Kwon, accused of orchestrating a multi-billion-dollar fraud that shook global crypto markets last year, has been arrested in Montenegro along with another South Korean national, the interior ministry said Thursday.

+"Kwon Do-hyung and Han Chang-joon were arrested and brought to the state prosecutor's office in Podgorica for the criminal act of document forgery", an interior ministry statement said.

+During passport control for a flight to Dubai the two "used falsified travel documents from Costa Rica, which was established also by Interpol checks", it said.

 South Korea asked Interpol in September to circulate a "red notice" for the 31-year-old across the agency's 195 member nations.